-Can a judge be disqualified from deciding the legal dispute on the grounds of bias if he has delivered a judgment unfavourable to the plaintiff in another case?
-Can a court be biased if the plaintiff has "challenged" a previous decision of the court before the European Court of Human Rights?
-In this article, we answer these questions by analysing a recent judgment of the Hungarian Supreme Court.
+Can a judge be disqualified from deciding a legal dispute on the grounds of bias if they have delivered a judgment which is unfavourable to the plaintiff in another case?
+Can a court be biased if a plaintiff has challenged a previous decision thereof before the European Court of Human Rights (ECtHR)?
+This article answers these questions by analysing a recent Supreme Court judgment

 Our managing partner, dr.Richard Schmidt has recently participated as national reporter in a project, launched by the International Council for Commercial Arbitration, focusing on the legality of remote hearings in international arbitration.

 After three years, the legislature has finally amended the Civil Code of Procedure (CCP), which took effect in 2018 and has since been criticised for sacrificing fundamental rights in favour of accelerated civil proceedings.
 This article examines the key changes, which took effect on 1 January 2021, and whether a fairer balance has been reached between form and content in civil litigation.

 Can parties stipulate in a commercial lease that a user charge amounting to three times the monthly rent will apply if the lessee fails to vacate the leased premises?
 Further, can a judge qualify such an excessive fee as a penalty which the court can reduce?
 This article analyses a recent Supreme Court decision in order to address these questions.

 Can parties' conduct during litigation amount to an implied choice-of-law agreement based on EU Regulation 593/2008 (Rome I Regulation)?
 This article analyses a recent Supreme Court judgment concerning this question.(1)